tomkimpson/DarkMatterRayTracing/README.md

 A python wrapper has been provided to compile and run the code, `run.py`.
 We use a `-O3` optimization.
 [See the docs](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html) for discussion on the optimization flags

-###tools
+### tools

-`PlotRays.py' does what is says on the tin.
+`PlotRays.py` does what is says on the tin.
 Can be switched between 3d and 2d by changing the opening `d' parameter

 ## Numerical Method